Below you'll find answers to the questions we get asked the most about our air purifiers or air purification.

 Also, the units are "intelligent" in that they use sensors to self-regulate their settings based on the room's occupancy and condition.
 This helps optimize air cleaning performance and energy efficiency.

-The below videos shows how to change filters for the AeraMax Pro 3 and AeraMax Pro 4.
-Still have questions?
-Contact us here.
+The below videos show how to change filters for the AeraMax Pro 3 and AeraMax Pro 4.

 The replacement filter indicators will signal when to replace the HEPA filter(s) and/or carbon filter(s).
 The replacement period will vary depending on the hours of use and air quality.
 However, under normal operating conditions, filter life is estimated to be the following: